“Ich möchte eine Kuh sein.” (I would like to be a cow.)

 The above three auxiliary verbs are all irregular.
 What makes a verb regular or irregular is probably a bit out of the scope of what we’re talking about right now, but for our purposes it means that there may not be an intuitive pattern to follow as you conjugate them.
 You kind of just have to memorize and practice the different forms.
 Sorry!

 Luckily, it’s easy to do this with FluentU.
-FluentU takes real-world videos—like vlogs, commercials, movie trailers, music videos and inspiring talks—and turns them into personalized language learning lessons.
-If you have a Plus plan, you can even create a flashcard list that includes specific forms of a verb you’re learning, and the program will find examples of authentic usage for you.
+That’s because FluentU takes real-world videos—like music videos, movie trailers, news and inspiring talks—and turns them into personalized language learning lessons.

 In my experience, it’s usually best to first look at a chart of all the different conjugations for each tense of a new verb you learn, especially if it’s irregular.